-“..my thoughts are not your thoughts..” ; Lord have mercy “..never will I forget a single thing they/us have not done..” ; Christ have mercy “..we buy up the poor for money, & the needy for a pair of sandals” ..or a Nike sweat shirt.. ; Lord have mercy May Almighty God have mercy on us, forgive us our sins & bring us to everlasting life.
+“..my thoughts are not your thoughts..” ; Lord have mercy “..my ways not your ways..” ; Christ have mercy “..let them turn back to the Lord, to our God who is rich in forgiving” ; Lord have mercy May Almighty God have mercy on us, forgive us our sins & bring us to everlasting life.
 Amen.